RubensZimbres/Repo-2017/README.md

 <b> NLP Doc2Vec </b> is a Natural Language Procesing file where cosine similarity among phrases is measured through Doc2Vec.

+<b> NLP Document Classification </b>	is a code for Document Classification according to Latent Dirichlet Allocation.

+<b> NLP Facebook Analysis </b>	analyzes Facebook posts regarding Word Frequency and Topic Modelling using LDA.

+<b> NLP Facebook Scrap </b> is a Python code for scraping data from Facebook.

 <b> NLP - Latent Dirichlet Allocation </b> is a Natural Language Processing model where a Wikipedia page on Statistical Inference is classified regarding topics, using Latent Dirichlet Allocation with Gensim, NLTK, t-SNE and K-Means.

 <b> NLP Probabilistic ANN </b> is a Natural Langugage Processing model where sentences are vectorized by Gensim and a probabilistic Neural Network model is deveoped using Gensim, for sentiment analysis.